LiangYingC/programming-farmer-blog/contents/article/sourceCode/redux-make-createStore-getState-dispatch-subscribe.md

       if (isDispatching) {
         throw new Error(
-          "You may not unsubscribe from a store listener while the reducer is executing. " );
+          'You may not unsubscribe from a store listener while the reducer is executing. ' );
       }